 “Mild exercise before and during periods can also help ease the pain.
 In fact, it should be made a part of your daily routine to help regulate the blood supply in your body.
-Eating well, sleeping well, not stressing too much … ensuring your general well-being is very important for reducing period pains, in general.
-When your overall health is well, your psychological perception of pain also changes,” says Dr. Chopra.
+Eating well, sleeping well, not stressing too much … ensuring your general well-being is very important for reducing period pains, in general,” says Dr. Chopra.

 Related on The Swaddle: